panosoft/elm-websocket-server/readme.md

 # Websocket Server Effects Manager for Elm

-> Websocket Effects Manager for node Elm programs.
+> Websocket Server Effects Manager for node Elm programs.
 It supports both `ws://` and `wss://` protocols.
 Multiple servers can be started, one per port.
 Then multiple listeners per port can be created each with a unique path.
 For example a server can be started on port `8080` and then a listener on path `/` and `/api` can be registered.

 > Messages will be routed to the listener along with the Query String of the request.

+> This is built on top of the canonical Websocket library for node, [ws](https://github.com/websockets/ws).

 ## Install